WouterBesse/ClusterPhotos/README.md

 3. Run the visualization script:
    `python vis.py`

-This will launch the interface to explore clustering results of the Stanford-40 Actions dataset.
+This will launch the interface allowing you to:
+- Apply a custom filter (e.g. by keyword, date range, user ID, etc.)
+- View clusters generated based on that filter

 ## 📦 Dependencies

-Ensure the following Python packages are installed in your Snellius environment:
-matplotlib, seaborn, numpy, pandas, scikit-learn, flask.
-Install them via pip: `pip install matplotlib seaborn numpy pandas scikit-learn flask`
+All required Python packages are listed in the `requirements.txt` file located in the `Text_clustering` folder.
+Install them with:
+`pip install -r /home/scur0274/Wouter_repo/ClusterPhotos/Text_clustering/requirements.txt`

 ## 📁 Project Structure

     ClusterPhotos/
         Text_clustering/
+            requirements.txt
             ICTC/
                 data/
-                    stanford-40-actions/
-                        gpt4/
+                    stanford-40-actions/      ← you can ignore or repurpose this folder gpt4/
                             action_40_classes/
                                 name_your_experiment/
                                     vis.py

-## 📌 Notes

-- Replace `name_your_experiment` with your actual experiment folder name.
-- Ensure any data files required by `vis.py` are present in the experiment directory.

-## 📄 License

-This repository is intended for academic and research purposes only.
+                                    your_custom_data.csv